Seneca-ICTOER/SPO600/docs/F-AssemblyLanguage/aarch64-register-and-instruction-quick-start.md

 # AArch64 Register and Instruction Quick Start

-This page contains very basic information on the AArch64 mode of the [ARMv8](/H-ARM/arm-v8.md) architecture: the register (ADD LINK) layout and naming and the some basic instructions.
+This page contains very basic information on the AArch64 mode of the [ARMv8](/H-ARM/arm-v8.md) architecture: the [register](/E-ComputerArchitecture/register.md) layout and naming and the some basic instructions.

 ## Registers